For the last seven years, since 2014, we've had Southwest's Companion Pass.

 The best time to apply for the cards is near the end of the calendar year.
 That way you get the cards at the start of the year, hit your spending goals, and earn Companion Pass.
 If you apply roughly in mid-November, get the cards shortly thereafter, you have three months (December to February) to spend the $2,000 on each card to get the bonus 100,000 miles.

 You know your spending habits.
-Adjust your application date to when you will spend $2,000 each and then another $6,000 to reach 110,000 total points.
+Adjust your application date to when you will be able to reach the tiers.

 Personally, I applied in December, got the cards in January, and reached the spending limits sometime in February.
 My Companion Pass congratulations email arrived on March 6th, once all the points posted.